pivot-access-ltd/bma-offline-docs/src/about-machines.md

 - $SYSTEM_ID = the ID of the machine in question (e.g., "ngx7ry")
 - $DEVICE_ID = the ID of the device you want to delete

-If the device is still present in the system, it will be recogized again (and thus "recreated") when the machine is commissioned again.
+If the device is still present in the system, it will be recognised again (and thus "recreated") when the machine is commissioned again.

 <a href="#heading--about-machine-interfaces-h3"><h3 id="heading--about-machine-interfaces-h3">About machine network info</h3></a>